unravela/indiff/README.md

     indiff -f v1.0.0 -t HEAD en,de

 > Instead of tag name you can use commit hash.
 Tildes and carets are supported too so you can use expressions like `HEAD^` or `v.1.0.0~2`.

+### Content diff

+If you want to see the details about what exactly was changed you can use `-i` flag and indiff will print changes for each modified file in format similar to `git diff` output.

+Running following command:

+    indiff -f v1.0.0 -i en,de

+Can result in output like this:

+    de: missing translation of: en/first.xml
+    de: missing translation of: en/second.md
+    de: missing translation of: en/subone/second.md
+    de: modified only base: en/first.md: de/first.md
+    diff en/first.md
+    @@ -1 +1,3 @@
+    # First file
+    +
+    +Content of file
+    de: modified base and translation: en/section/one.md: de/section/one.md diff en/section/one.md
+    @@ -0,0 +1 @@
+    +# First file in section one
+    diff de/section/one.md
+    @@ -0,0 +1 @@
+    +# Erste Datei in Abschnitt eins

 ### It works without git too